Location - Paluma Range National Park, Queensland, Australia

 Gorge Falls and Rope Falls are both beautiful waterfalls located at the base of Mount Halifax in Paluma Range National Park.
 Both are becoming increasingly popular due to the ease of access and because both have plenty of nice places to relax and enjoy a refreshing swim in the inviting pools.
 You can definitely spend a fair bit of time at these falls, especially if you're hot and sweaty and in need of a cool dip in the water.

 From Townsville, drive north for approximately 50 km along the Bruce Highway to the Balgal Beach turnoff.
 Before the Rollingstone Bridge, turn left (west) onto Pace Road.
-Then, drive until you reach a gate where you will also find the log book that is the sign-in point for the start of the hike.
+Then, drive until you reach a gate where you will also find the logbook that is the sign-in point for the start of the hike.
 Park on the side of the road but outside of the gate.
 Vehicles are not to proceed through Pace's gate, as it demarcates private property.
 Also, be aware that there are no facilities.
+Please also note that heavy machinery and wide loads use the road every day.
+Please park your vehicle far off the road and do not block the gate.

 Pace's Gate to Gorge Falls – 1.4 km, 20-30 minutes